Participating in the Award programs is an exciting journey for young people and their families.

 Record Book Assessment and Approval

 Once your child has completed the activities as designed in their Award, and it has been signed-off by their Assessors, they will submit their Record Book to their Award Leader.
-The Award Unit will then check all requirements, including any relevant documentation such as participation diaries and Adventurous Journey records.
+The Award Centre will then check all requirements, including any relevant documentation such as participation diaries and Adventurous Journey records.
 The final approval of the Award is a policy of each State and Territory.

 Registration with the Award in Australia provides Participants and recognised Volunteers limited insurance in the areas of personal accident and public liability while undertaking Award activities.
 Please note: